sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 ## Impact Reviews Explained

 We create a high-performance culture at Sourcegraph by providing continuous, actionable, and direct feedback, both informally and formally.
-While we expect our Managers to provide ongoing feedback with Teammates year-round in 1:1 [meetings and informally](../../../../../../company-info-and-process/working-at-sourcegraph/teammate-development/index.md), we also provide **formal feedback** via our annual “impact review” process, which takes place annually in February and August.
+While we expect our Managers to provide ongoing feedback with Teammates year-round in 1:1 [meetings and informally](../../../../../../company-info-and-process/working-at-sourcegraph/teammate-development/index.md), we also provide **formal feedback** via our annual “impact review” process, which takes place in February.

 The purpose of this handbook page is to outline our **formal annual feedback review process**, known as “impact reviews.”
 We refer to our annual review process as “impact reviews” because they reveal the _impact that you are making_ here at Sourcegraph.